 How is measles prevented?

-Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months with the MMRV (measles-mumps-rubella-varicella) vaccine.
+Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months (MMRV, which includes varicella, or chicken pox).
 If the MMRV dose is not received at 18 months, MMR is given again at 4 years.

 Vaccinations for adults